coreBOS/coreBOSDocumentation/user/pages/06.analytics/01.business-questions/item.md

 When using the workflow approach, we could run into a situation where we create an inconsistent view.
 The way the workflow updates the view is on each save of the main module.
 The code finds the row in the view that has changed and updates it.
 Now let's suppose that the view is retrieving information from a related table.
 For example, our view is on project tasks and it contains information from the related project.
 If any of that information on the Project changes, our view will not update the corresponding rows.

-If we want a historical view, the behavior described may be desired, but if we want to update the rows, we have to activate the “Update View when Related Changes” checkbox and define the related module we want to control in the “Related Module List” picklist.
+If we want a historical view, the behavior described may be desired, but if we want to update the rows, we have to activate the "Update View when Related Changes" checkbox and define the related module we want to control in the "Related Module List" picklist.

 The code will activate a scheduled task that will retrieve the related information that has changed since the last execution and update all affected rows.
 Note that this must be done in the background as the number of affected rows can be potentially very high.

 Finally, if we are using a custom SQL written manually and that query has an alias on the main module table and/or on the crmentity table, we must indicate the name of those aliases in the corresponding fields in order for the application to know where to modify the query for individual row updates.

 ## File Exports
-Business questions support a “File” type which will generate a CSV dump of the question.
+Business questions support a "File" type which will generate a CSV dump of the question.
 This file will be saved in the cache directory and the path to the file returned.

 The File type has an extended properties syntax that permits us to define the details of the generated CSV file.
 The complete properties object looks like this: